 Confirmation of aliens as Thargoids

 It appears the Thargoids are hostile to the Federation.
-Whether they make any distinguish between humanity’s various factions and affiliations is unclear.
+Whether they distinguish between humanity’s various factions and affiliations is unclear.

 What we know

 - Thargoids are insectoid and if it is true that they come from ammonia-based planets, their physiology is dramatically different from humans.
 For example, ammonia boils at -33 degrees C. Thargoids may well be acclimatised to temperatures far lower than humans.

 - Thargoids have demonstrated some kind of instantaneous long distance jump technology, which may allow them to move rapidly across the galaxy, across otherwise impassible rifts in space, or perhaps even between galaxies.

 - Thargoids can interdict vessels in Witchspace (hyperspace high-wake) and disable them at will

 - Thargoids have been in space for ‘Millennia’.

 - The so called ‘war’ was likely a ‘skirmish’ from the Thargoid’s perspective.
 Thargoids are divided into more than one group.
 We know of the Oresrians and the Klaxians.

 - T. James official book “Out of the Darkness” gives the following brief (and only known canon) description of the Thargoids: “Low calibre weapons do no damage to Thargoids, even at point blank range.
 They have six ‘legs’ and two ‘arms’ and are strong enough to dismember a human with only their claws.”

 - Whilst their true technological capabilities are unknown, it is safe to say they are more advanced than humanity.